karanjoshi1206/karanjoshi1206/README.md

 - 👋 Hi, I’m @karanjoshi1206
 - 👀 I’m interested in Frontend development
 - 👀 Experience in ReactJs | JavaScript | HTML5 | CSS3 | Firebase.
-- 🌱 I’m currently learning React native.
+- 🌱 I’m currently learning React native and NextJs.
-- 💞️ I’m looking to collaborate on projects related to web development
+- 💞️ I’m looking to collaborate on projects related to web development or cross-platform app development (using React Native).
 - 📫 You can react me via joshikaran392@gmail.com

 <!---